couchbaselabs/try-cb-dotnet/README.md

 ## Running the application with Docker

-You will need [Docker](https://docs.docker.com/get-docker/) installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to run Couchbase Server 7.0.0 beta, the front-end [Vue app](https://github.com/couchbaselabs/try-cb-frontend-v2.git) and the .NET REST API.
+You will need [Docker](https://docs.docker.com/get-docker/) installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to run Couchbase Server 7.0.0, the front-end [Vue app](https://github.com/couchbaselabs/try-cb-frontend-v2.git) and the .NET REST API.

 To launch the full application, simply run this command from a terminal:

     docker-compose up

+> **_NOTE:_** You may need more than the default RAM to run the images.
+We have tested the travel-sample apps with 4.5 GB RAM configured in Docker's Preferences... -> Resources -> Memory.
-> **_NOTE:_** When you run the application for the first time, it will pull/build the relevant docker images, so it might take a bit of time.
+When you run the application for the first time, it will pull/build the relevant docker images, so it might take a bit of time.

-This will start the .NET backend, Couchbase Server 7.0.0-beta and the Vue frontend app.
+This will start the .NET backend, Couchbase Server 7.0.0 and the Vue frontend app.

 You can access the backend API on http://localhost:8080/, the UI on http://localhost:8081/ and Couchbase Server at http://localhost:8091/